ARMmbed/mbed-os-5-docs/docs/reference/api/platform/Logger.md

 By default all messages till LOG_LEVEL_DEBUG are enabled.
 If you want to enable Trace and Info level messages, then set `MBED_CONF_MAX_LOG_LEVEL` accordingly.

+Log messages are buffered in circular buffer and you can configure buffer size by setting `MBED_CONF_LOG_MAX_BUFFER_SIZE` config parameter.
+Default is 1024 bytes.

+All logging API's are ISR safe.

 ### Debug Log Levels
 Below are various log levels supported and recommended usage.

 #### LOG_LEVEL_ERR_CRITICAL
-In case of critical errors when system recovery is not possible, you should use `MBED_CRIT` API. `MBED_CRIT` is equivalent to `ASSERT`, it will dump previous debug log and application will terminate.
+In case of critical errors when system recovery is not possible, you should use `MBED_CRIT` API. `MBED_CRIT` is equivalent to `ASSERT`.
+`MBED_CRIT` will log all the previous messages captured in log buffer and then application will terminate.

 Usage:
 ```C